evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 Furthermore, the Hyundai Kona Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 The Hyundai Kona Long Range comes equipped with one sound system option:

-- **Bose Premium Sound System**: This system features seven speakers and delivers a maximum output of  watts.
+- **Bose Premium Sound System:**: This system features seven speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.